elqumsan/RNAseqMVA/README.md

 ## Citations

 - Mustafa AbuElQumsan, Baddih Gathas and Jacques van Helden (2025).
-Benchmarking SVM, Random Forest, and KNN for RNA-seq Data: Revisiting Classifier Performance and the Impact of Preprocessing and Hyperparameter Tuning.
-Submitted.
+Benchmarking SVM, Random Forest, and KNN for RNA-seq Data: Revisiting Classifier Performance and the Impact of Preprocessing and Hyperparameter Tuning. *Submitted*.

 ## License & Contribution Guidelines (if applicable).